 Key Information | Pupil Premium & Catch Up Premium

-At Southwark Primary School, we endeavour to equip our pupils with a secure foundation of knowledge and skills to give them success for today as well as prepare them to become lifelong learners by developing a relentless curiosity about the world around them, regardless of their starting point in life or personal circumstances.
-The government believes this additional funding is the best way to tackle those inequalities to enable children to have the best outcomes.
+At Southwark Primary School, we believe that all children are entitled to an education which allows every child to achieve their potential regardless of their starting point in life or personal circumstances.
+The government believes this additional funding is the best way to tackle those inequalities and enable children to achieve the very best outcomes.

 Pupil Premium Grant (PPG) is provided to all schools to support pupils within the following categories:

 We send a letter home to all parents/carers each year, explaining which children are eligible and how to register.
 Registering is quick and easy – just click the link below to find out how to register:

 If you need any help, please speak to a member of the school office who will be happy to help you.

 The decision about how the individual schools use their Pupil Premium is left to each school with the expectation that they will close the gap in attainment and progress between those eligible and other children nationally.
 “It is for schools to decide how the Pupil Premium is spent since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.”
 (DfE).
 Therefore, schools are free to spend the PPG as they see fit.
 However, they will be held accountable for how they have used the additional funding to support these pupils.
 Measures are included in the performance tables which capture the achievement of those disadvantaged pupils covered by the grant.